Vote-boosting ensembles: Empirical evaluation

-From the values of the shape-parameter displayed in the last column of Table~\ref{tab:results} it is apparent that the type of emphasis and its strength need to be adapted to the particular classification task at hand.
-To illustrate this point we have carried out a detailed analysis of the distribution of class votes for two classification task, in which the optimal emphasis strategies are very different.
+From the values of the shape parameter of the beta distribution reported in the last column of Tables~\ref{tab:results1}, \ref{tab:results2}, and \ref{tab:results3}, it is apparent that the type of emphasis and its strength need to be adapted to the classification task considered.
+To further investigate this point, we have carried out a detailed analysis of the distribution of class votes for {\it Sonar} and {\it Pima}, in which the optimal emphasis strategies are very different.

-In {\it Sonar} the optimal emphasis is to focus on training instances in which the disagreement rates are largest.
-The effects of this strategy is shown in \figurename~\ref{hist1}.
-In this \figurename, the distribution of votes in a vote-boosting ensemble of random trees built using a beta distribution with $a = b = 10.0$ can be analyzed.
-The plots in this figure display the evolution of histogram of the fraction of class votes for correctly (white bars) and incorrectly (red striped bars) classified instances in both the training set (upper row) and in the testing set (lower row), as a function of the size of the ensemble.
-The histograms shown correspond to vote-boosting ensembles of $1$, $5$, $11$ and $501$ random trees.
-In the training set the strong focus on uncertain instances (those for which the fraction of class votes is close to $0.5$) leads to a markedly bimodal distribution, in which most predictions are by clear majority.
-The incorrectly classified instances disappear because the ensemble quickly achieves zero training error.
-The distribution of class votes in the test set is markedly different: It covers the whole interval, and has slightly higher frequencies for intermediate class vote frequencies, especially for the misclassified instances.
+In {\it Sonar}, the vote-boosting ensemble is built using a beta distribution with $a = b = 10.0$.
+Thus, the optimal emphasis is to focus on training instances in which the disagreement rates are largest.
+In \figurename~\ref{hist1}, the histograms of the distribution of votes are plotted for ensembles of $1$, $5$, $11$ and $501$ random trees.
+The height of the white bars indicate the fraction of correctly classified instances for the corresponding range of voting distributions.
+The red stripped bars correspond to incorrectly classified instances.
+The plots on the left are for the training set and on the right for the test set.
+In the training set, the strong focus on uncertain instances (those for which the fraction of class votes is close to $0.5$) leads to a markedly bimodal distribution, in which most predictions are by clear majority.
+Incorrectly classified instances disappear because ensembles that are sufficiently large achieve zero training error.
+The distribution of class votes in the test set is markedly different: It covers the whole interval, and exhibits a low peak for intermediate class vote frequencies, especially for instances that are misclassified.